BalveerSinghYT/DSA/README.md

 ## Day 56 - October 21st:

 Today I tried solving two medium level stack related problem, but I was able to solve only one of them that is getting next greater element.

+## Day 57 - October 22nd:

+Double-stack power! 🔥 Solved two stack-related questions:

+1. Implementing two stacks in one array.
+2. Building a queue using stacks.
+Learning and coding the stack way! 💡

 ---

 Let's keep this coding momentum going!
 Exciting times ahead as I continue this journey of growth and learning.
 Stay tuned for more updates! 🌱👩‍💻